The function completeClaimRequest() transfers tokens to a user but does not decrease the unclaimedRewards before making the transfer.

 Manual review

 To protect the function from a potential re-entrancy attack, it's advisable to make sure all internal state changes are made before calling any external contracts.
-The state variable should be updated before the call to safeTransfer()
+The state variable should be updated before the call to safeTransfer().

-function, reorder the statements as follows:
+In the completeClaimRequest() function, reorder the statements as follows:

 The contest is live.
 Earn rewards by submitting a finding.